leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 ### SEO — complete multilingual SEO layer, no companion plugin required

-As of 2.2.0, Lingua Forge handles the full multilingual SEO surface natively.
+As of 2.3.1, Lingua Forge handles the full multilingual SEO surface natively.
 No third-party SEO plugin is required:

-- **hreflang** — output for singular, archive, and paginated contexts; `x-default` pointing to the source language; duplicate output from Yoast, Rank Math, AIOSEO, and SEOPress suppressed automatically via filter
+- **hreflang** — output for singular, archive, and paginated contexts; `x-default` pointing to the source language; BCP 47-normalised codes; duplicate output from Yoast, Rank Math, AIOSEO, and SEOPress suppressed automatically via filter
+- **Self-referencing canonical** — emitted per language version (2.2.16), aligned with Google's hreflang guidance (hreflang clusters require a self-referencing canonical); defers to a detected SEO plugin so the two never conflict
 - **Open Graph + Twitter Cards** — `og:locale` and `og:locale:alternate` always emitted; full OG set (title, description, URL, image, type, Twitter Cards) in auto/full mode; defers to detected SEO plugin in auto mode to avoid duplicate tags.
 WooCommerce product pages: `og:type=product`, `og:price:amount`, `og:price:currency`, `og:availability`, and `product:` namespace equivalents
-- **Schema.org JSON-LD** — `Article`/`WebPage` on singular posts/pages, `WebSite` on the front page, `Product` on WooCommerce product pages; every type includes the `inLanguage` BCP 47 annotation that general SEO plugins cannot provide.
+- **Schema.org JSON-LD** — `Article`/`WebPage` on singular posts/pages, `WebSite` on the front page, `Product` on WooCommerce product pages, and a language-aware `BreadcrumbList` (2.3.0) with language-prefixed crumb URLs; every type includes the `inLanguage` BCP 47 annotation that general SEO plugins cannot provide.
 Defers entirely to Yoast/Rank Math when detected to prevent conflicting JSON-LD graphs
-- **XML sitemap** — `/lf-sitemap.xml` with `xmlns:xhtml` namespace and `<xhtml:link rel="alternate" hreflang>` entries for every translation group; announced automatically in `robots.txt`; one-click Bing/Yandex ping buttons; robots.txt detection and management panel.
+- **XML sitemap** — `/lf-sitemap.xml` is a sitemap-index splitting into chunked sub-sitemaps (2.3.0) so it stays within the 50,000-URL protocol limit on large multilingual sites; `xmlns:xhtml` namespace and `<xhtml:link rel="alternate" hreflang>` entries for every translation group; announced automatically in `robots.txt`; robots.txt detection and management panel.
 WPML SEO (v2.2.x) now also puts hreflang in sitemaps — Lingua Forge's dedicated sitemap was always more precise for multilingual alternate links
+- **IndexNow** — native (2.2.16): generates a verification key, serves `/<key>.txt`, and on publish submits the post **plus every language version in the translation group** to the shared IndexNow endpoint (Bing, Yandex, Seznam, Naver).
+This replaced the Bing/Yandex sitemap-ping buttons, whose endpoints were retired (410 Gone) in 2021–22.
+IndexNow itself is offered by SEO plugins like Rank Math; **no other multilingual plugin ships it natively**, and LF's version is translation-group-aware
+- **Per-language noindex** — `_lf_noindex` (2.2.16) keeps a single language version out of search results while leaving the others indexable
 - **Social Share** — native Social Icons block enhancement: editors set any icon URL to `share:facebook`, `share:x`, `share:linkedin`, `share:whatsapp`, `share:telegram`, `share:email`, `share:reddit`, `share:pinterest`, `share:mastodon`, or `share:copy`/`share:native`/`share:auto` (JS clipboard + Web Share API); LF rewrites them at render time.
 No other multilingual plugin ships this
 - **AI SEO content analysis** — a rule-based 0–100 SEO score (title length, meta description quality, word count, heading structure, image alt coverage, internal links) available in both the Settings → SEO → Analysis tab (browse by language, batch audit) and as a `PluginDocumentSettingPanel` in the block editor Document sidebar.
 The editor panel adds an AI Recommendations section: one click calls the configured AI provider for natural-language improvements, title suggestions, and meta description rewrites — the only multilingual plugin to offer this
 - **Meta description** — native field on all public post types; character counter with colour guidance; AI generator producing language-aware 140–160 character output per language